 Eden’s Fall left the world a very dark place (Isaiah 60:2).
 We were cast out of God’s presence.
 It seemed as if there was no hope.

 But God did not forget his first promise to send a Savior (Genesis 3:15).
-Christmas is the fulfillment of that promise.
+Christmas fulfills of that promise.
+Jesus proclaimed, “I am come a light into the world, that whosoever believeth on me should not abide in darkness” (John 12:46).

 Christmas is about light, but not the lights you hang on a tree.
 That would be fleeting.
 Nor is Christmas about you doing things to light the world.
 Because of sin, that would be far too dim.
 God’s command to “let your light so shine before men” was never about what we do, but rather to “glorify your Father which is in heaven” (Matthew 5:16).
 It is about pointing to what God has done for us in Jesus.